MultiX-Amsterdam/multix-docs/working-practice.md

 ## <a name="internship"></a>Internship

 [This slide deck](files/internship.pdf) introduces internship tips and experiences, presented by Ivona Najdenkoska and Tom van Sonsbeek on 17 April 2024.

+## <a name="presentation-powerpoint"></a>Presentation and Powerpoint

+[This slide deck](files/how-to-present.pdf) introduces good and bad presentation practices, presented by Meike Kombrink on 12 June 2024.
+On the same date, [this slide deck](files/powerpoint-tips.pdf) introduces PowerPoint tips and tricks, presented by Merel de Leeuw den Bouter.